menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Plymouth is generally considered to be a blue-collar town.
-42.54% of the Plymouth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Plymouth is a town of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Plymouth who work in sales jobs (12.71%), management occupations (9.94%), and office and administrative support (7.73%).
+Plymouth is a blue-collar town, with 49.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Plymouth is a town of transportation and shipping workers, sales and office workers, and service providers.
+There are especially a lot of people living in Plymouth who work in sales jobs (13.02%), management occupations (7.10%), and maintenance occupations (6.51%).

-A relatively large number of people in Plymouth telecommute to their jobs.
-Overall, about 7.82% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.47% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle